kukionfr/VAMPIRE_open/README.md

 2. Installation Guide\
     No installation required.
 Open the executable file to launch the graphic user interface (GUI) of the software\
-    Executable file is named "vampire.exe".
-It is located in "Compiled Standalone Software" folder.
+    Executable file is named "vampire.exe", which can be found in Supplementary Data 2.

 3. Demo
     Instructions to run on data can be found in the Procedure section of the manuscript.\